 A planet does not usually block much light from a star, (only 1% or less) but this can be detected.
 This method will not work for all systems, however, because only about 10% of hot Jupiters are aligned in such a way that we see them transit.
 Smaller planets in larger orbits are even less likely to be aligned in such a way that we can observe transits.
 For planets that do transit, astronomers can get valuable information about the planet's atmosphere, surface temperatures and size.
-Over 287 planets have been discovered by this method (as of October 2012).

 Dr. Rachel Street Answers Common Questions About How Astronomers Use The Transit Method To Learn About Exoplanets

 What information about a planet can you get by studying transits?